Quantum instability and Ehrenfest time for an inverted harmonic oscillator: Mean photon number in inverted harmonic oscillator

-Notice that the Hamiltonian (\ref{iho2}) is equivalent to the Hamiltonian (\ref{iho1}) in the classical limit where the system photon number $N_p\rightarrow \infty$.
+Notice that the Hamiltonian (\ref{iho2}) is equivalent to the Hamiltonian (\ref{iho1}) in the classical limit when the system photon number $N_p\rightarrow \infty$.
 As in Refs.\cite{hs2,EE4}, we take the photon coherent state as the initial state of system

 with

 where $|0\rangle$ is the ground state of light field, $q$ and $p$ are generalized coordinates and momentum.
 According to quantum theory, the mean photon number on the initial coherent state is